-The results of the regression testing the effect of income on the use of birth control are perhaps the most interesting (See Table 6).
+The results of the regression testing the effect of income on birth control usage are perhaps the most interesting (See Table 6).
 This time, both race and religiosity play a very small role in explaining the dependent variable.
-The only significant coefficients out of these two are that of the dummy variable for the highest level of religiosity for the girls-only data and the dummy variables for Native Americans and Asians.
+The only significant coefficients are that of the dummy variable for the highest level of religiosity for the girls-only data and the dummy variables for Native Americans and Asians.
 Each of these coefficients is only significant at the 10% level.

 For the pooled data, the interaction variable shows significant explanation of the variable, and the significance becomes much more pronounced in the regressions that are isolated by gender.
-Though no other explanatory variables show significance for the boys-only data, the girls-only regression results show highly significant coefficients for both income and the interaction variable.
+Though no other explanatory variables show significance for the boys-only data, the girls-only regression results are highly significant for both income and the interaction variable.
 The negative coefficient for income suggests that the wealthier the respondent, the less likely she is to partake in risky practices.
 In other words, higher-income teens are more likely to have used birth control at their most recent intercourse.
 The positive coefficient for the interaction variable explains that this effect increases even more as the respondent's PVT score increases.